blooporg/design/pages/user.md

 # **Login Page**

-This is the login page that will take
+This is the login page that takes

 - Email address / Username
 - Password